JMMdeNijs/SurveillanceCamera/README.md

 # SurveillanceCamera

 Our home has a small front garden.
-During our past summer holidays we were warned that a gang of criminels was checking whether the residents were on holidays or not.
-The sealed the front door with some tape and checked whether the seal was broken or not after a few days.
-Lukely, our neighbours checked our home too and removed the tape.
+During our past summer holidays we were warned that a gang of criminels was checking whether the residents were on holidays.
+They sealed the front door with some tape and checked the seal after a few days.
+Lukely, our neighbours  removed the tape for us.

 This incident has inspired me to develop a smart surveillance camera, one that only records people entering our front garden.
 To do so, I bought a Intel Realsense camera D435 which can measure the depth using a stereoscopic infrared camera.
 To match the left and rights images, the camera is equipped with an infrared transmitter that emits a pattern dots on the viewed area.